 - Copy denture scanning: Performs sub-optimally with copy denture digital scanning workflows

-- Annual Fee: No required annual fee; bumper-to-bumper optional support and labor coverage available through CEREC club
+- Annual fee: No required annual fee; bumper-to-bumper optional support and labor coverage available through CEREC Club

 - Size: Lightweight

-- Image Capture: Requires more training and tech-savvy to capture high-quality scans.
+- Image capture: Requires more training and tech-savvy to capture high-quality scans

-- Scanner design: It is not the most intuitive setup.”
-It can be daunting to start using the Medit scanner; they have 12 different tools on the sidebar with no easy explanation,” shared Butler.
+- Software interface: Less user-friendly.
+“It is not the most intuitive setup.”
+It can be daunting to start using the Medit scanner; they have 12 different tools on the sidebar with no easy explanation,” shares Butler.

-- Size: Well-designed wand that is large enough to capture data but small enough for optimal maneuverability.
+- Size: Well-designed wand that is large enough to capture data but small enough for optimal maneuverability

-- Image Capture: Excellent image capture, best-in-class for edentulous scanning.
+- Image Capture: Excellent image capture, best-in-class for edentulous scanning

-- Speed: Full arch scan in less than 90 seconds.
+- Speed: Full arch scan in less than 45 seconds.
 “When it comes to image capture and image speed, this scanner is second to none,” says Butler.

 - Hardware: Great hardware platform, much easier to use in terms of scanning speed and general usability